-It’s a tough time for any brand in the hospitality industry now, but that won’t always be the case.
-When consumers start to travel again en masse, Virgin Atlantic will be in good shape to encourage customers to book trips — at least email marketing-wise.
+The hospitality industry may have suffered from a tough last few years, but Virgin Atlantic is in good shape to encourage customers to book trips — at least email marketing-wise.

 The Virgin Atlantic email also includes personalized details from the recipient’s search with a “go to my basket” button to make booking the trip simple.
 In fact, this basket button appears within the body of the email a total of three times, saving the viewer the trouble of scrolling up or down whenever they decide to take the plunge.
 It doesn’t get much more user-friendly than that.

 Engaging subject lines like “You’re nearly there” are vital if you want customers to open your emails — research has shown 35% of consumers open emails based solely on the subject line alone.
 The best subject lines both pique the readers’ interest — and are not overly wordy.
 Remember: Brevity is the soul of wit — and also ensure your subject lines don’t get cut off on mobile devices.

 Pro tip: For brands in the hospitality industry, a great way to uplevel their emails is to dynamically adjust the creative based on the destination mentioned.
 That can be a photo of that city or country, a well-known monument, or local activity.

 While Dyson’s “Items in your basket at dyson.com” subject line may not get hearts racing, its emails (like those of other top brands) are 100% mobile optimized.